capitalbr/barwinism/README.md

 ### Features:

 * Sign up & log in with username & password
+* Auth and Protected Routes
+* Annotate highlighted selections as seen on Genius.com
+* Microsoft Azure's Bing News Search API to recreate Genius.com's News feature.
 * Create new tracks, albums, and artists.
-* Upload Youtube video for each track.
+* Embedded youtube video for provided link.
-* Annotate highlighted selections as seen on Genius.com
-* Use markdown to udd pictures, links, & more to annotations.
+* Markdown editor to add pictures, links, & more to annotations.
 * Navigate to each track via the Charts page (index).
+* Edit lyrics and lyric annotations.

 ### Upcoming Features: